 The findit.lu Consortium Luxembourg manages the largest digital library in Luxembourg.
 It is a key player in developing the knowledge society, serving academia, research and the general public through a national access policy.
 The current offer (December 2016) consists of 55.000 electronic journal titles, 230.000 scientific eBooks and 350 specialised databases and reference platforms in English, French and German which can all be accessed at www.a-z.lu.
 The Consortium is also managing ebooks.lu, a project offering patrons of public libraries access to about 80.000 fiction and non-fiction ebooks in French, German and English.

 Its origin is the digital library launched in 2002 by the National Library of Luxembourg.
 (Luckily, the archive.org service has a copy of the original as it appeared in 2002.)
-This project evolved into the current “Consortium Luxembourg pour l’acquisition et la gestion de publications électroniques”, a department of the National Library which centralises administration and licence negotiation.
+This project evolved into the current “Consortium Luxembourg pour l’acquisition et la gestion de publications électroniques”, a department of the National Library which centralises administration, access and licence negotiation.
 The National Library’s IT services also manage its hard- and software in cooperation with the Luxembourg State computing center (CTIE).

-The first dedicated digital library portal was launched in 2006 at the address findit.lu, based on MetaLib by Exlibris.
+The first dedicated digital library portal was launched in 2005 at the address findit.lu, based on MetaLib by Exlibris.
 This first portal is not under active development any longer.
 Since 2014, the new delivery platform for all consortial content is at a-z.lu, the National Library’s search engine based on the ExLibris Primo discovery solution.
-New services include a massive cloud-based index of several 100 million references, a fully responsive interface as well as integration with more than 80 catalogues of the bibnet.lu libraries.
+Integrated services include a massive cloud-based index of several 100 million references, a fully responsive interface as well as the integration with more than 80 catalogues of the bibnet.lu libraries.

 If you have any questions or require help, please contact us via firstname.lastname@example.org.